-1 Up to 6 units may be permitted if at least 2 units are AFFORDABLE HOUSING UNITS as described in Sec.
-405.19.
+1 Up to units may be permitted if at least units are AFFORDABLE HOUSING UNITS as described in Sec.
+05.1 .

-Common yard, PORCH, Stoop and Dooryard are permitted.
+Common yard PORCH Stoop and Dooryard are permitted.

-Required behind the main body of the building
+Re uired behind the main body of the building

--

-Width 10' min
+idth 10 min

-Depth 10' min
+Depth 10 min

 Area 100 sf min

-Must provide pedestrian access from the primary street sidewalk.
+Must provide pedestrian access from the primary street side al .
 Each unit may have an individual entry.
-For corner LOTS, secondary access may be provided from the side street as well.
+For corner LOTS secondary access may be provided from the side street as ell.